 After someone drives you home, plan to rest for the remainder of the day.
 You can eat normally unless your doctor says not to, but you should avoid alcohol for up to 24 hours.
 You should be able to take your normal medications once you’re home.
 Your doctor will give you any specific instructions necessary.

 Complications from upper endoscopy are uncommon but they do occur.
 There might be some bleeding from a polyp removal or biopsy; this is often minimal and doesn’t usually require treatment.
 On occasion, the endoscope accidentally perforates the lining of the upper GI tract.
 In this very rare event, surgery may be necessary to repair the tear.
 Also, some patients may react poorly to the sedative.

 Call your doctor immediately if you have difficulty swallowing or breathing; worsening pain in your throat, chest or abdomen; dizziness; fever; vomiting, especially blood; or if you notice blood in your stools, either fresh or black.
-Note: bleeding could occur up to several days following the exam.
 If any symptoms concern you, contact your doctor.